Nadim Rouhana: Career

-This research stream builds upon Rouhana’s earlier research on power asymmetry and group identity in conflict studies, as well as on his groundbreaking work on distinguishing among conflict settlement, conflict resolution, and reconciliation.
+This research stream builds upon Rouhana's earlier research on power asymmetry and group identity in conflict studies, as well as on his groundbreaking work on distinguishing among conflict settlement, conflict resolution, and reconciliation.
 In his work he emphasizes the significance of intangible, non-negotiable human needs such as dignity, identity, and collective memory within the negotiation process.
 This includes his publications, Power Asymmetry and Goals of Unofficial Third Party Intervention in Protracted Intergroup Conflict (Peace and Conflict: Journal of Peace Psychology, 1997, co-authored with Susan H. Korper), Group Identity and Power Asymmetry in Reconciliation Processes: The Israeli-Palestinian Case (Peace and Conflict: Journal of Peace Psychology, 2004), and Key issues in reconciliation: Challenging traditional assumptions on conflict resolution and power dynamics (in In D. Bar-Tal (Ed.), Intergroup conflicts and their resolution: Social psychological perspective, New York: Psychology Press, 2011).

-Rouhana’s publications in this area include The Dynamics of Joint Thinking between Adversaries in International Conflict: Phases of the Continuing Problem-Solving Workshop (Political Psychology, 1995), Promoting Joint Thinking in International Conflicts: An Israeli-Palestinian Continuing Workshop (Journal of Social Issues, 1995), and Interactive Conflict Resolution: Issues in Theory, Methodology, and Evaluation (in International Conflict Resolution after the Cold War, National Academy Press, 2000).
+Rouhana's publications in this area include The Dynamics of Joint Thinking between Adversaries in International Conflict: Phases of the Continuing Problem-Solving Workshop (Political Psychology, 1995), Promoting Joint Thinking in International Conflicts: An Israeli-Palestinian Continuing Workshop (Journal of Social Issues, 1995), and Interactive Conflict Resolution: Issues in Theory, Methodology, and Evaluation (in International Conflict Resolution after the Cold War, National Academy Press, 2000).

 The Israeli-Palestinian conflict: Rouhana has dedicated particular focus to studying the Israeli-Palestinian conflict.
 His research and writing have focused on the conflict dynamics in Israeli and Palestinian societies, as explored through publications such as Palestinian Citizens in an Ethnic Jewish State: Identities in Conflict (Yale University Press, 1997), the two-volume book, The Palestinians in Israel: Readings in History, Politics, and Society, of which Rouhana is co-editor and which was published in Arabic, English, and Hebrew (Mada al-Carmel, Haifa, 2018), and numerous other books, articles, and book chapters.
 His most recent book on this topic is the edited volume Israel and Its Palestinian Citizens: Ethnic Privileges in the Jewish State (Cambridge University Press, 2017).

 His research also discusses Zionism through the lens of settler colonialism, including through recent publications in English and Arabic such as Zionism and Settler Colonialism: Palestinian Approaches (Mada al-Carmel 2023, Arabic), Decolonization as Reconciliation: Rethinking the National Conflict Paradigm in the Israeli-Palestinian Conflict (Ethnic and Racial Studies, 2017), Daring to Imagine: A future Without Zionism (State Crime Journal, 2024), and Religious Claims and Nationalism in Zionism: Obscuring Settler Colonialism (in When Politics Are Sacralized: Comparative Perspectives on Religious Claims and Nationalism, Cambridge University Press, 2021).
-Most recently, his research has sought to offer an analysis of how Israeli society, and conceptions of Zionism, have transformed following Israel’s response to Hamas' massacre, sexual assault, and abduction of Israeli and non-Israeli citizens on October 2023.
+Most recently, his research has sought to offer an analysis of how Israeli society, and conceptions of Zionism, have transformed following Israel's response to Hamas' massacre, sexual assault, and abduction of Israeli and non-Israeli citizens in October 2023.